fraunhofer-izi/Living-Drugs-Wiki/wiki/Home/Resources/index.md

     ---

-    View Methods & Scripts on how sequence and annotation information was retrieved
+    View Methods & Scripts on how and where sequence and annotation information was retrieved.

     [:material-script-text: Methods and Scripts](./Methods.md)